maolro/raldamain/en/rules/ranks/Combat/armor.md

 ## Rank I

-<u>Armor training</u>: Reduces the armor penalty by 1.
-If you manage to reduce the penalizer to 0, you can move and use reflex skills as if you were not wearing armor.
+<u>Armor training</u>: Reduces the armor penalty by 2 If you manage to reduce the armor penalty to 0, you can move and use reflexes skills as if you were not wearing armor.
 Every time you get a range in armor proficiency reduce the penalty by 1 again

 <u>Reinforced defense</u>: Increase your defense by 1 if you are wearing armor.
 The defense is increased again by 1 each time you get a rank in suitability with armor.
 This increase in defense also reduces the damage from non-magical attacks against which your armor is not applied, such as Deadly Sight.